 While You’re Paying Your Taxes, Big Companies Are Expertly Avoiding Paying Theirs

-The 50 biggest offenders will avoid paying $1.6 billion in taxes this year–and new tax reform proposals won’t do much to help the problem.

 As you put the finishing touches on your tax returns, remember that while U.S. companies face tax rates of 35% (the highest in the advanced industrial world) many don’t actually pay that much.
 Instead, they choose to keep their profits offshore.
 The last few decades have seen a steady–and perfectly legal–accumulation of income in havens like Bermuda and the Cayman Islands.
 Apple, for instance, now has more than $200 billion offshore.
-The 50 companies that keep the most money offshore combine to keep a total $1.6 billion from the IRS, new figures from Oxfam, the international charity, show.
+The 50 companies that keep the most money offshore combined this year to keep a total of $135 billion from the IRS, new figures from Oxfam, the international charity, show.
+Historically, they’ve kept an astounding $1.36 trillion in total revenue out of the U.S., so it won’t be taxed.

-The U.S. loses an estimated $135 billion every year because of corporate tax evasion, revenue that needs to come from other sources, including small businesses and individuals.
+That revenue then needs to come from other sources, including small businesses and individuals.
 Multinationals enjoy several advantages over smaller, domestic business, including the ability to shift profits between countries for tax reasons, and lobbying power in Washington, D.C.
 The top 50 companies spent about $2.5 billion between 2009 to 2015 making their case with lawmakers, the report finds.

 The top five spenders on tax lobbying were General Electric, Verizon Communications, Comcast, AT&T, and Exxon Mobil, together accounting for a quarter of all tax lobbying by the top 50 companies.
 The companies with the most money offshore are Apple, Pfizer, Microsoft, GE, IBM, and Merck, according to the report.
 In 2015, the top 50 had a total of 1,751 subsidiaries in tax havens, while receiving a total of $423 billion in various federal tax breaks.

-Note: Correction: This article previously misstated the tax amount avoided by companies this year: It’s $135 billion for 2016, and they’ve also kept $1.36 trillion–not billion–off shore to date.